japila-books/apache-spark-internals/docs/scheduler/Task.md

 * `LAUNCHING`
 * `RUNNING` when the task is being started.
 * `FINISHED` when the task finished with the serialized result.
-* `FAILED` when the task fails, e.g. when xref:shuffle:FetchFailedException.adoc[FetchFailedException], `CommitDeniedException` or any `Throwable` occurs
+* `FAILED` when the task fails, e.g. when shuffle:FetchFailedException.md[FetchFailedException], `CommitDeniedException` or any `Throwable` occurs
 * `KILLED` when an executor kills a task.
 * `LOST`

 States are the values of `org.apache.spark.TaskState`.

-NOTE: Task status updates are sent from executors to the driver through xref:executor:ExecutorBackend.adoc[].
+NOTE: Task status updates are sent from executors to the driver through executor:ExecutorBackend.md[].

 Task is finished when it is in one of `FINISHED`, `FAILED`, `KILLED`, `LOST`.